- Fire Safety

 Follow these guidelines when arm and hand protection is necessary:

 - Verify that your gloves are compatible with your specific applications, processes, and materials before using.
-Your glove manufacturer or the Safety and Environmental Health Office can help you with glove selection.
+Your glove manufacturer or the Office of Safety can help you with glove selection.

 - Inspect gloves and arm barriers for defects before using.
 Never use defective or altered arm and hand protection.